waylan/rheostatic/README.rst

 Under the hood, the ``serve`` function creates an instance of the class ``rheostatic.base.Rheostatic`` and passes it to a simple wsgi server as a wsgi application.
-For lower level usage, in instance of the class may be created and passed to any wsgi server.
+For lower level usage, an instance of the class may be created and passed to any wsgi server.
 When initializing the class, you may pass in any `options`_ as keywords::